Capital Resolve Debt Recovery – Should You Pay? 2022

 Credit Services Agency

-All debt collection agencies must be legally registered with the Credit Services Agency in order to operate, if you feel that you have been harassed by Capital Resolve then fill out the agencies complaint form here:
+All debt collection agencies must be legally registered with the Credit Services Association in order to operate, if you feel that you have been harassed by Capital Resolve then fill out the agencies complaint form here:

 Once they receive your form they: